pitch2/GenCode/README.md

 ## Things to know:

-  - To avoid any issues and not lose your passwords, do not delete the key.key file or the password file.
+  - To avoid any issues and not loose your passwords, do not delete the key.key file or the password file.
   - For everything to work correctly, the key and the files must match.
-Normally, the organization of the GitHub files should not cause any problems.
+Normally, the organization of the GitHub files should not occure any problems.
   <br>
   - If you are not familiar with the field of computer science, I recommend using GenCodeWeb without encryption if it is not necessary.
 The program guarantees your data, but the decryption key is stored on the computer, so there is a possibility of someone accessing all the data.